FOSSil-chat/FOSSil/TRADEMARKS.md

 ## Statements about your software's relation to our software

 You may use the word Marks, but not the FOSSil Project's logos, to truthfully describe the relationship between your software and ours.
-Our Mark should b
+Our Mark should be used after a verb or preposition that describes the relationship between your software and ours.
+So you may say, for example, "Bob's software for the FOSSil chat platform" but may not say "Bob's FOSSil software."
+Some other examples that may work for you are:

+* [Your software] uses FOSSil software
+* [Your software] is powered by FOSSil software
+* [Your software] runs on FOSSil software
+* [Your software] for use with FOSSil software
+* [Your software] for FOSSil software

+These guidelines are based on the [Model Trademark Guidelines](http://www.modeltrademarkguidelines.org), used under a [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/deed.en).